 Jennifer Delaney, WISCAPE Affiliate

-Jennifer Delaney is an assistant professor of Education Policy, Organization and Leadership at the University of Illinois at Urbana Champaign.
-This post was originally published on the London School of Economics and Political Science blog, is based on Delaney's paper, "The Role of State Policy in Promoting College Affordability," in The Annals of the American Academy of Political and Social Science.
+Jennifer Delaney is an assistant professor of Education Policy, Organization and Leadership at the University of Illinois at Urbana-Champaign.
+This post, originally published on the London School of Economics and Political Science blog, is based on Delaney's paper, "The Role of State Policy in Promoting College Affordability," in The Annals of the American Academy of Political and Social Science.

 What are your thoughts?
 Please comment using the form below or email us.